-About 10% of Parkinson’s diagnoses are linked to a genetic cause.
+About 20% of Parkinson’s diagnoses are associated with genetic variations.
 Researchers believe that by understanding how certain genes can contribute to the development of Parkinson’s, such as the GBA and the LRRK2 gene, they will be able to develop new treatments which target specific biochemical pathways.

 Research has shown that around 10-15% of people with Parkinson’s carry a mutation in the GBA gene – in populations who are known to be more likely to carry the GBA gene, such as those from the Ashkenazi Jewish community, it is estimated that around 25% of people with Parkinson’s carry a copy of the GBA gene.

 Although the LRRK2 gene is very rare (less than 1% of those in the Ashkenazi community and less than 0.01% of the general UK population) those who possess the LRRK2 gene have a 70% chance of developing Parkinson’s by the age of 80.